gatneil/gettingStarted/README.md

 # make sure we are in ARM mode
 azure config mode arm

+# TODO make these use command line arguments instead of prompts

-# TODO how to find URN
+# TODO how to find URN; link to page listing images
 azure vm quick-create

+# TODO create VM from custom image

+# TODO show adding extension; link to page listing extensions

 # TODO explanation
 azure vmss quick-create